willcl-ark/lnproxy/README.md

     # e.g. on OSX you might do
     export PATH_TO_BITCOIN="~/Library/Application\ Support/Bitcoin"
-    export PLUGIN_PATH="/Users/will/src/lnproxy/plugin/gotenna.py"
+    export PLUGIN_PATH="/Users/$USER/src/lnproxy/plugin/gotenna.py"

-Change to the right directory and source the script:
+Change to the C-Lightning directory and source the script:

     # wherever you cloned C-Lightning, e.g.
     cd ~/src/lightning